 French majors also may wish to obtain certification to teach French at the secondary level.
-Students who complete this secondary education program receive certification to teach in Maryland upon graduation, as well as reciprocity for teaching in certain other states.
+Students who complete this secondary education program receive certification to teach in Maryland upon graduation, along with reciprocity for teaching in certain other states.

 Students must complete the requirements for the French major.